kaltura/DeveloperPortalDocs/documentation/Kaltura-API-Documentation-Set./how-handle-kaltura-server-notifications-in-php.md

 ### Add Your Code to Handle the Notification

 1. Open the following file: lib/Kaltura/Notification/Handler/SyncEntry.php.
-2. Find line 190 and add your code inline.
+2. Find line 190 and add your code inline:

  ![Code inline](./images/Screen Shot 2012-11-29 at 6.49.04 PM.png)

 ### Set up the Notifications Handler Endpoint